nickbrowndev/pheonix/phoenix-project.md

 1. Create a timeline of events working up to the failure.
 1. Generate hypotheses for the issue (backed up with facts), and receive suggestions about some workarounds and solutions to the issue, noting strengths and weaknesses.
 Everyone must discuss changes they are thinking about, and no change should be made without agreement.
 1. Review the hypotheses and assign people to lead the investigation into each of the most likely causes.
+1. Once the solution is known, plan a path to resolution, and notify the necessary people about the plan and ETC.
+1. Build a list of possible issues that may occur if the resolution was hastily done or temporary, and communicate this with the necessary parties.
+Also include details on how to report further issues.
+1. When the fix is deployed, ensure there is standby cover for any further issues for a time.

+### Preventing Future Incidents
 1. Perform a blameless postmortem to figure out what really happened and come up with ideas, so that it doesn't happen again.
 1. Schedule practice incident resolution.
 This is to embed the process in the team and get everyone used to solving problems in a methodical way.

-### Preventing Future Incidents
-* Apply monitoring to critical systems for unauthorised changes
+1. Apply monitoring to critical systems for unauthorised changes
-* Investigate how production vulnerabilities occurred in the first place, so that they can be prevented from happening again.
+1. Investigate how production vulnerabilities occurred in the first place, so that they can be prevented from happening again.

 ## Discovering Totality Of Current Work
 Pull together all of the currently in-progress work, along with resources required, expected timeline to complete, prioritisation, deadline and impacts etc so that resourcing and a schedule can be worked out.